olivierfriard/boris_docs/material_mkdocs/docs/observations.md

 **Offset** cell

-If you have to play sequentially many videos you have to select the same player (\#1) for all video you have loaded.
-This means that an event occurring at time t~x~ in the media file queued as second (e.g. second\_video.mp4) in the playlist will be scored as happening at time t~1~ + t~x~ (where t~1~ is the duration of the first media file, e.g. first\_video.mp4).
+If you have to play sequentially many videos you have to select the same player (#1) for all video you have loaded.
+This means that an event occurring at time t~x~ in the media file queued as second (e.g. second\_video.mp4) in the playlist will be scored as happening at time t~1~ + t~x~ (where t~1~ is the duration of the first media file, e.g. first_video.mp4).

 The **Remove selected media** button can be used to remove all the selected media files.

-All the media types reported at
-<http://www.videolan.org/vlc/features.html> can be played in BORIS.
+All the media types that can be played by the MPV player can be played in BORIS.

 The **Use media file name as observation id** button will set the first media file name as **observation id**

 ### Spectrogram visualization